thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 Take care and avoid walking, cycling or driving through flood water.

 This message will be updated by 10:00AM on 09 December 2025 or as the situation changes.

+- Flood alert: Severn Estuary at Severn Beach
+- High tides, strong winds and large waves this morning may lead to flooding.
+Flooding is possible from 9AM to 11AM on 09 December 2025.
+Areas most at risk include the Severn Estuary at Severn Beach including New Passage and Pilning.
+The detailed tidal forecast for those who use it is for a peak level at Avonmouth of 6.6m AODN at 10:00AM on 09 December 2025 (mAODN is height above average sea level.)
+Flooding is possible for up to an hour either side of peak tide due to forecast Force 7 southerly winds.
+After the morning high tide, the weather is more settled, and no further flooding is expected.
+We are closely monitoring the situation and checking flood defences.
+Take care and avoid walking, cycling or driving through flood water and avoid coastal roads, which may be flooded.
+This message will be updated by 3:00PM on 09 December 2025 or as the situation changes.

 <!-- flood_marker ends -->